 - Water source

-Brushed nickel fixtures can add a timeless, classic appeal to your bathroom, turning an ordinary sink area into a luxurious one.
+Brushed nickel faucets and fixtures can add a timeless, classic appeal to your bathroom, turning an ordinary sink area into a luxurious one.
 The matte surface of brushed nickel is made by dulling the shiny metal surface via sanding it.
 A twice-weekly cleaning schedule, along with polishing, is recommended for keeping your brushed nickel fixtures in ideal shape, preventing surface blemishes and even corrosion.

 Calcified hard water deposits, toothpaste, soap scum and other bathroom grime can all contribute to dulling the visual appeal of your brushed nickel fixtures.
 It's important to choose the right cleaner for the job, however, as many bathroom cleaners are caustic or acid/ammonia-based, and can easily harm brushed nickel.
 Bleach-based cleaners or other products that claim to "remove rust or tarnish" can be detrimental to the surface of the nickel, as they likely contain hydrofluoric, hydrochloric and/or phosphoric acids.